 I’m excited to share a crazy inventive tutorial for a diy beaded chandelier from Britt over at A Penny Saved.
-This is so cool.
+She created this amazing diy beaded chandelier out of a hanging fruit basket, a ton of beads, and a simple light socket kit.

 Metal hanging garden basket